theHostileNegotiator/KWBandage/PatchNotes.md

 		* Also reduced turret idle angles to significantly reduce chance of turrets clipping through each other.
 4. Tiberium Trooper module cannot attack while unit is moving
 	* Allowed weapon to attack while unit is moving
+5. Attacking animation play for any weapon firing instead of only the main weapon
+	* Changed Animation Condition to WEAPONSLOTID_01
 #### Vertigo Bomber
 1. Stealth Model uses it's own Skeleton instead of the standard version, despite sharing animations
 	* Changed Container and Mesh to refer to the standard version like the Stealth Tank